Learning Environment Standards, Procedures, and Policy

 Committee on the VP&S Learning Environment

-The Committee on the VP&S Learning Environment is a standing committee comprised of senior learning environment advisors from each CUIMC clinical department and the Associate Dean for Student Affairs, Support & Services/ Associate Dean for Medical School Professionalism in the Learning Environment.
-It meets annually to discuss the current status of the various learning environments, mistreatment and hostile learning environment trends and address issues.
-If a student who has reported mistreatment (other than sexual misconduct, which is handled by the Columbia University Title IX Office) is not satisfied with the response from the senior learning environment advisor and requests a formal inquiry, a subcommittee of the Committee on the VP&S Learning Environment will meet to hear the request and render a decision.
-The committee will conduct its inquiry with fairness and respect for the confidentiality of all parties.
+The Committee on the VP&S Learning Environment is a standing committee comprised of senior learning environment advisors from each CUIMC clinical department, and the Associate Dean for Student Affairs, Support & Services/ Associate Dean for Medical School Professionalism in the Learning Environment.
+The committee meets regularly to review the current status of VP&S learning environments; discuss trends in mistreatment, hostile learning environments, and bias; and address emerging issues.
+If a student who has reported mistreatment, excluding sexual misconduct, which is handled by the Columbia University Title IX Office) is not satisfied with the response from the senior learning environment advisor and requests a formal inquiry, a subcommittee of the Committee on the VP&S Learning Environment will convene to hear the request and render a decision.
+The committee will ensure that the inquiry review is conducted with fairness and respect for the confidentiality of all parties involved.